 Danone is actively engaged in the SAI Platform.
 In 2022, Danone was chairing the Sustainable Dairy Partnership and was on the governance committee of the Dairy Working Group (DWG).
 In 2021, the DWG started with performing an in-depth supply chain assessment, to understand the role and context of each supply chain actor.
 In 2022, this evolved to a deeper assessment, to understand problems at the source and to develop recommendations on how to transition to deforestation-free soy in animal feed in a phased approach of Verification, Engagement, Transparency and Transformation.
-The DWG agenda on Soy in 2023 was focused on how to move from assessment to action and scaling.
-This consisted of 2 major outlooks.
-Firstly, soy supply chain actor engagements from traders to European feed manufacturers to organize a large-scale pilot to bring DCF soy from Brazil to Europe.
+The DWG agenda on Soy has been focused on how to move from assessment to action and scaling.
+The DWG worked on soy supply chain actor engagements from traders to European feed manufacturers to organize a large-scale pilot to bring DCF soy from Brazil to Europe.
 This was inspired by an earlier small pilot performed between one EU feed manufacturer and one EU dairy company with the aim of proving it could be scaled to an EU dairy approach.
-This should have culminated in 2023 in a workshop in Brazil bringing together parties in the supply web between Brazil soy farm to EU dairy farm in order to identify and break barriers.
-Secondly, the goal was to ensure the dairy industry is not working in silo.
-Therefore, the DWG started connecting with the CGF FPC on Soy.
-Multiple discussion have taken place on the potential of participating in the workshop and pilot and on previously build knowledge on the barriers to DCF soy supply chains.
+Another goal is to ensure the dairy industry is not working in silo.
+Therefore, the DWG has been connecting with the CGF FPC on Soy.
+Multiple discussions have taken place on the potential of participating in the workshop and pilot and on previously build knowledge on the barriers to DCF soy supply chains.
+Additionally, in 2024, the DWG also worked with SAI and CGF to ensure alignment on the methodologies.
+With this goal, CGF held a webinar within SAI working group.

 To meet our DCF goals regarding animal feed, we have been working with our top 5 Dairy ingredients suppliers to engage within Sustainable Dairy Partnership.
-In 2023, 3 of our top 5 dairy ingredients suppliers completed foundational elements of SDP, including on deforestation.
+In 2024, 5 of our top 5 dairy ingredients suppliers completed foundational elements of SDP, including on deforestation.

-Furthermore, we concentrated our efforts on creating our preferred list of commodity traders for feed suppliers, considering various criteria.
+Furthermore, we have created and have been working with our preferred list of commodity traders for feed suppliers, considering various criteria.
 These criteria include their commitment definitions, associated scope, and transparency regarding DCF progress.
-We actively encourage our milk producers to purchase feed only from traders who fulfill their commitments or hold credible certifications.
-This analysis allows us to assess the performance of our suppliers from which 27% meet our requirements and 46% meet them partially, we will continue engaging with those suppliers to increase their performance regarding the DCF approach.
+This analysis allows us to assess the performance of our suppliers from which 27% meet our requirements and 46% meet them partially.
+We will continue engaging with those suppliers to increase their performance regarding the DCF approach.